You have not lived unless you have tried a recipe for homemade tomato sauce! There is nothing like making this staple item yourself.

 Aside from using it in any recipe that calls for plain tomato sauce, I use this tomato sauce base for a variety of dishes.

-Mainly, I use this tomato sauce as a pizza sauce (with easy whole wheat pizza crust) and as a pasta sauce for dishes such as spaghetti and goulash.
+Mainly, I use this tomato sauce as a pizza sauce and as a pasta sauce for dishes such as spaghetti and goulash.

 Other Uses for Homemade Tomato Sauce:

 - Make Spaghetti Squash Lasagna (grain free)

 - Use as a dipping sauce for breadsticks, Parmesan herb bread, etc.